mirhazec/iOSImageGallery/README.md

 # iOSImageGallery
-Application uses chart pods for graphs, user must allow app to use photos
+Application uses chart pods for graphs, user must allow app permission over photos in order to use application, to use extenxion ,from Photos app, after selecting image, click Edit, and then from menu (...) choose iOSImagegalerry.